tsutterley/pyTMD/doc/source/api_reference/compute_LPET_elevations.rst

 - Calculates long-period equilibrium tides for an input file
 - Uses the summation of fifteen tidal spectral lines from [Cartwright1971]_ [Cartwright1973]_
-- Can read and write ascii, netCDF4, HDF5, parquet and geotiff formats
+- Can read and write ascii, netCDF4, HDF5, (cloud optimized) geotiff and (geo)parquet formats

 `Source code`__